Richard T. Romer Student Endowment Fund

 The District’s newest Student Initiative is $2,000 in annual Regional Travel Scholarships for students to attend the District’s Annual Meeting, starting with the 2017 Annual Meeting in San Diego.
 The purpose of this scholarship is to provide financial support for one student from each of four regions (North, East, South, and West), and each recipient will receive $500.
 The Western District aims to achieve more regional diversity in the students attending our meetings by providing travel assistance to students who may not have otherwise attended.

-Additionally, the Endowment Fund currently supports five projects for the Data Collection Fund.
+Additionally, the Endowment Fund supported five projects for the Data Collection Fund.
 Every year, we have significantly more student chapters applying for these projects than funding is available.
-Starting in Fall 2017, an additional $1,000 will be included in the Data Collection Fund to support a sixth data collection project.
+Starting in Fall 2017, an additional $1,000 was be included in the Data Collection Fund to support a sixth data collection project.